Iranian official warns Israel that its embassies are not safe after deadly Damascus strike | Law-Order

 Iranian official warns Israel that its embassies are not safe after deadly Damascus strike

-Israel retaliated with fierce bombardment and a ground offensive that have killed more than 33,000 Palestinians, mostly women and children, according to local health authorities.Also Sunday, Israels military announced it was drawing back forces from the 98th paratroopers division who had been operating in the area of Khan Younis in southern Gaza.
+Israel retaliated with a fierce bombardment and ground offensive that has killed more than 33,000 Palestinians, mostly women and children, according to local health authorities.Also Sunday, Israels military announced it was drawing back forces from the 98th paratroopers division who had been operating in the area of Khan Younis in southern Gaza, bringing Israeli troop levels in Gaza to some of the lowest levels since the war began.

 - Country: